ARResearch-1/DiverseAR-Dataset/README.md

 <p align="center"><img width="407" alt="Examples of key characteristics of the virtual and real objects in the DiverseAR dataset." src="https://github.com/BiGuideCollection/DiverseAR-Dataset/blob/main/readme_image/DiverseAR.png"></p>
 <p align="center">Figure 1.
 Examples of key characteristics of the virtual and real objects in the DiverseAR dataset.</p>

-The three AR scene difficulty levels are labeled in the labeled_images.csv file.

 # Acknowledgements